Staphylococcus/brain-from-brane/docs/glossary.md

 ### Cultural Narratives
 Shared stories, explanations, and meaning-making frameworks that organize collective understanding and guide social behavior within specific cultural contexts.

+### Coherence (of an Information System)
+The internal consistency, logical integrity, and harmonious integration of an information system's components, rules, and content.
+High coherence contributes to an IS's perceived [Value](#value-of-an-information-system) and stability.

 ---